AerialMantis/syclacademy/Code_Exercises/Exercise_7_Unified_Shared_Memory_Ext/doc.md

 In the kernel itself use write a vector add operation that takes the value at the index of each input pointers, add them together and assign the result to the value at the index of the output pointer.

-The `parallel_for` function will also return an `event` so you should wait on that to wait for the kernel to complete before continuing.
+The `parallel_for` function will also return an `event` you can use to wait for the kernel to complete before continuing.

 7.)
 Copy the result back